Understanding the Process and Procedures Involved

 Guardianships are intended to care for and protect individuals who cannot take care of themselves.
 It is not designed to imprison or conform a person to the demands of others who believe the person is misguided and irresponsible.

 Another point worth mentioning and one that I often address with clients concerns loss of memory and the need for a guardianship.
-Please make a note of this point a “mere failure of memory, physical deterioration and declining mind and sensory powers/thought process alone is NOT sufficient medical evidence of mental unsoundness justifying a finding of incapacity and the appointment of a guardian.
+Please make a note of this point a “mere failure of memory, physical decline and a declining mind/sensory powers/thought process alone is NOT sufficient medical evidence of mental unsoundness justifying a finding of incapacity and the appointment of a guardian.

 There was a Superior Court case published in 2010 that I believe is a terrific summary of the law regarding incapacity and guardianships.
 It remains today the compelling case on the law on competency.
 This case states:

 “The basic test of mental competency is whether the mind of the individual is unsound to such an extent as to render him incapable of governing himself and managing his affairs.
 N.J.S.A. § 3B:1-1, 3B:1-2.
 Mere failure of memory, decay and feebleness of the intellectual faculties are not evidence of that degree of unsoundness of mind that will justify a finding a person incapacitated.
 To warrant declaration as an incapacitated person, his faculties must be such as to impart a total deprivation or suspension of the ordinary powers of the mind.